Simple Character Lip Sync

 - Rigging in After Effects.
 I will give you a quick and simple way to set up the rigging for your character's mouth ready for animation.

 - Lip Sync to Dialogue.
 You'll learn how to quickly get your character speaking using a short clip of audio dialogue.

 You will design and animate a talking character!
 This course is a brief primer in a core aspect of character animation - lip sync.
 Using the strengths of After Effects to create fun movement for character animation, we will give you the tools to create great talking characters!

 - Deliverable.
 You'll create a simple talking character animation using Adobe Illustrator and After Effects.

 - Details.
 You'll start with creating a simple character in Adobe Illustrator along with 14 mouth-design assets.
 You'll take your character into After Effects and assign motions to an audio track.
 I'll show you a simple way to effectively sync mouth movements to dialogue.

 - Collaboration.
 As you go through the class, update your project to share your progress with your fellow students.
 Give each other critical feedback.

 - Specs.
 By the end of the class, you will have successfully created an animation of a talking character.

 Be sure to check out my first class, Simple Character Animation, for a basic breakdown of getting your characters walking.

-I'm an award-winning London-based, Director and Animator with the London-based Partnership Sweet Crude.
+I'm an award-winning London-based, Director and Animator with the London-based Animation house Cub Studio.
 I was previously Head of Motion Graphics at Mainframe, a Motion Graphics, VFX & Animation House.
 Graduating from Nottingham Trent University with a BA Hons in Graphic Design, I have six years of experience creating advertising, music videos, and channel branding across many media.
 I have won a BAFTA, multiple International Promax Awards and my work has been featured in numerous publications.